Updated July 4, 2020

 What about links?

 Then off it goes through the door.
-It crawls that site and adds it to its arsenal of good sites to put in search results.
+It crawls that webpage and adds it to its arsenal of good sites to put in search results.

-This is what makes the internet go round.
+In that way, links are what makes the internet go round.
 (Or at least search.)

 But not all links should get a thumbs up from you